FriendsOfCake/awesome-cakephp/README.md

 # Resources
 Various resources, such as books, websites and articles, for improving your CakePHP development skills and knowledge.

+## Help
+*Where to get help*

+- [Google Group](https://groups.google.com/forum/#!forum/cake-php) - This is for generic questions and alike.
+- [stackoverflow.com/questions/tagged/cakephp](http://stackoverflow.com/questions/tagged/cakephp) - This is for specific questions, ideally along with some example code.
+- [IRC Channel](http://www.dereuromark.de/2013/01/27/irc-cakephp-channel/) - Live chat/discussion with other devs and core devs.

 ## CakePHP Websites
 *Useful and current CakePHP-related websites and blogs.*